thegcat/pretix-oidc/README.rst

-Pretix OIDC
+pretix OIDC
 ==========================

 This is a plugin for `pretix`_.

-OIDC authentication plugin for Pretix
+OIDC authentication plugin for pretix

 Development setup
 -----------------